mongodb/docs-kafka-connector/source/includes/tutorials/stop-containers.rst

-After you complete this tutorial, you can free resources by stopping the tutorial Docker containers and MongoDB data.
-Navigate to the tutorial directory "mongodb-kafka-base" that you created in the setup step and run the following command:
+After you complete this tutorial, you can free resources by stopping the tutorial Docker containers and removing images with the following
+command:

 .. code-block:: bash
    :copyable: true